hahwul/dalfox/README.md

 </p>

 ## What is DalFox 🌘🦊
-DalFox is a fast, powerful parameter analysis and XSS scanner, based on a golang/DOM parser. supports friendly Pipeline, CI/CD and testing of different types of XSS.
+Dalfox is an open source XSS scanning tool and paramter analyzer and utility that fast the process of detecting and verify XSS flaws.
+It comes with a powerful testing engine, many niche features for the cool hackers 😎

 I talk about naming.
-Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon and fox was made into Fox(Find Of XSS).
+Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon and fox was made into Fox (Find Of XSS).

 ## TOC
 - [Key features](#key-features)